The Nuclear Magnetic Resonance Center

 Weekends and Holidays: Reserve within a month.
 Cancellation must be made at least one day in advance.

-Non-standard experiments (VT work, exotic nuclei, 10mm BB probe) must be scheduled with the NMR facility Director one week in advance.
+Non-standard experiments (VT work, exotic nuclei, 2D/3D) requiring more than one dedicated day must be scheduled with the NMR facility Director two weeks in advance.

 ON 600 MHz NMR: